 BIO 240 ZOOLOGY is a survey of the animal kingdom and study of the biology of animals in their natural environment.
-Prerequisite: BIO 141 or BIO 151.
-Laboratory course.
-4 credits.
+Recommended: BIO 141 or BIO 151 or SCI 152.
+Laboratory course, 4 credits.

 BIO 244 BOTANY is an indepth study of the plant kingdom with emphasis on the study of plants in their natural habitat.
-Prerequisite: BIO 141 or BIO 151.
+Recommended: BIO 141 or BIO 151 or SCI 152.
 Laboratory course.
 4 credits.

 BIO 260 MICROBIOLOGY is a laboratory course that focuses on the biology and genetics of organisms too small to be seen by the human eye.
 Students will be introduced to the roles that bacteria, viruses, and eukaryotic microbes play in the environment and human disease.
 Prerequisite: BIO 141/2 or BIO 151/2 and one year of chemistry.
+Laboratory course.
 4 credits.

 BIO 285 PATHOPHYSIOLOGY introduces the student to the study of the etiology, pathogenesis and clinical manifestations of common disease processes.
 Basic principles into the mechanism of cellular and tissue injury are introduced, followed by presentations of common diseases in the various organ systems.
-Prerequisites: Two semesters of biology (BIO 141/2 or BIO 151/2) or anatomy/physiology (BIO 171/2, BIO 181/2).
+Prerequisites: Two semesters of biology (BIO 141/2 or BIO 151/2) or anatomy/physiology (BIO 171/2, BIO 181/2, BIO 191/2).
 3 credits.

 BIO 301 ADVANCED FUNCTIONAL ANATOMY AND PHYSIOLOGY this course expands upon concepts introduced in Functional A&P I and II with emphasis on the structure and normal function of the organ systems and their common pathologies.
 Special emphasis will be placed on the muscular and nervous systems.
 The student will also be introduced to concepts of human movement, including anatomical terms or direction, fundamental planes and axes of movement and the primary muscles that perform them.
-Prerequisites: BIO 181 & 182.
+Prerequisites: BIO 181/2 or BIO 191/2.
 4 credits.

 BIO 321 CELL BIOLOGY provides a more detailed study of the relationships between cellular structure and function.
 Emphasis will be placed on proteins and enzymatic reactions, plasma and cellular membranes, cytoskeleton and cell motility, cellular interactions with the environment, and cell division.
 Prerequisites: 12 hours biology, 8 hours chemistry.
-3 credits.
+Laboratory course.
+4 credits.